getml/reflect-cpp/README.md

 ### Option 1: Header-only

-If you **do not** need JSON support, then reflect-cpp is header-only.
+If you **do not** need JSON support or you want to link YYJSON yourself, then reflect-cpp is header-only.
 Simply copy the contents of the folder `include` into your source repository or add it to your include path.

 ### Option 2: Include source files into your own build